Introduction to periodontal regeneration

 Cementum attachment protein is a collagenous protein that is expressed in the matrix of tooth cementum.
-This protein binds with high affinity to non-demineralized root surfaces, hydroxyapatite and fibronectin.
-It promotes attachment of mesenchymal cells and may function in cementogenesis.
-This protein is capable of recruiting cementoblasts on the root surface during periodontal wound healing thereby initiating new cementum formation.
-Integrin Î±5Î²1 is responsible for mediating the attachment to cementum attachment protein of the periodontal-derived cells, human gingival fibroblasts and human periodontal ligament fibroblasts.
+This protein binds with high affinity to the non-demineralized root surfaces, hydroxyapatite and fibronectin.
+It promotes the attachment of mesenchymal cells and may function in cementogenesis.
+This protein is capable of recruiting cementoblasts on the root surface during periodontal wound healing, thereby initiating new cementum formation.
+Integrin α5β1 is responsible for mediating the attachment of cementum attachment protein to the periodontal-derived cells, human gingival fibroblasts and human periodontal ligament fibroblasts.

-Structural proteins are components of basic framework of the connective tissue.
+Structural proteins are the components of the basic framework of the connective tissue.
 Three major components of ground substance are,

 Proteoglycans are responsible for the highly viscous character of the ground substance.
 Proteoglycans consist of proteins (~5%) and polysaccharide chains (~95%), which are covalently linked to each other.
 The polysaccharide chains belong to one of the five types of glycosaminoglycans, which form the bulk of the polysaccharides in the ground substance.
-Hyaluronan (or hyaluronic acid) is the dominant glycosaminoglycan in connective tissues which serves as a “backbone” for the assembly of other glycosaminoglycans in connective tissue.
-The remaining four major glycosaminoglycans are chondroitin sulfate, dermatan sulfate, keratan sulfate and heparan sulfate.
+Hyaluronan (or hyaluronic acid) is the dominant glycosaminoglycan in the connective tissues which serves as a “backbone” for the assembly of other ……….
+Contents available in the book ……….
+Contents available in the book ……….
+Contents available in the book ……….
+Contents available in the book ………

 All the growth factors, cytokines and other chemical mediators, act via a process known as receptor-mediated signal transduction.
 This process is activated by the binding of ligands such as growth factors, and cytokines to specific receptors.
 Before we discuss these intracellular signaling cascades, we should know about three general modes of signaling, named autocrine, paracrine and endocrine signaling.